The Human Atom Bombs: Critical reception

 While not awarding the album with a star rating, Exclaim! reviewer Rob Ferraz called the album "an excellent collection of catchy anthems with a message worth hearing" and complimented the band for "[branching] out compared to their G7 release in 1999."
-He continues in the review to say, "One of the coolest things about this is the '50s rock n' roll influence," pointing out the evident influences from Little Richard, Eddie Cochran, and Amos Milburn throughout the album: "instead of a bunch of former straightedge 20-somethings who slick their hair back in pompadours and sport Buddy Holly glasses, these guys actually know their music history."
-He concludes the review by saying, "If Randy were the Clash, this would be their London Calling."
+He continued in the review to say, "One of the coolest things about this is the '50s rock n' roll influence," pointing out the evident influences from Little Richard, Eddie Cochran, and Amos Milburn throughout the album: "instead of a bunch of former straightedge 20-somethings who slick their hair back in pompadours and sport Buddy Holly glasses, these guys actually know their music history."
+He concluded the review by saying, "If Randy were the Clash, this would be their London Calling."

 In their review of the album, Ox Fanzine (a subsidiary of Germany's music-focused Fuze Magazine) praised the album, calling The Human Atom Bombs "incredible" and positively juxtaposing the record with Randy's previous "not bad, but also rather unoriginal" output.
 They praised the album for its musical diversity and said that while Randy reminded them of The Clash, the comparison was "unfair" because the band had crafted a unique and original style blending "garage, pop, rock n' roll, and hardcore."
 The review does not name any standout tracks or award the album with a formal rating.

+Influence and legacy

+In December 2023, Fat Mike of NOFX cited The Human Atom Bombs as a personal songwriting influence in a list of his personal favorites compiled for Spin, commending the album for "[its] production, [its] lyrics, [its] harmonies, and the total lack of professionalism."